 - Make connections and have fun with researchers and peers across the state.

-Montana Models will be held August 4th to 8th, 2019 at Montana State University in Bozeman.
-Check-in and orientation will be Sunday, August 4th with evening activities planned.
-All workshops and other activities begin Monday, August 5th.
+Montana Models will be held July TBA, 2021 at Montana State University in Bozeman.
+Check-in and orientation will be Sunday, TBA, 2021 with evening activities planned.
 This is a residential camp - all participants and mentors will be staying in the residence halls on the MSU campus.

 There will be no fee or tuition for participants, as this project is funded National Science Foundation.
 All room & board, activities, and student materials are provided free of charge.

 Accepted participants will be contacted by project leaders.

 Contact your county agent.
 Get more info at MSU Extension.

 Please contact Mary Alice Carlson email@example.com

 Hosted by Montana State University Department of Mathematical Sciences, the University of Montana Departmental of Mathematical Sciences, Montana 4-H, and funded by the National Science Foundation.